Brainstorming is overwhelming for most people…for good reason. The rules of brainstorming are usually unclear and very broad.

-Rule 1: Solve for 1.
-Before beginning it is important to understand that this exercise isn’t a magical genie lamp with three wishes.
+Before beginning, it is important to understand that this exercise isn’t a magical genie lamp with three wishes.
 Do not try to solve for multiple.
-To have a successful outcome you can only focus on one problem.
-1 problem = 1 brainstorming session.
+To have a successful outcome you can only focus on one problem, according to the essential rules of brainstorming.

 If you have someone like me in the room, you’re going to have a problem.
 I’m charming, charismatic, incredibly creative, brilliant, obviously everyone likes me, and I’m a ruthless dictator who dominates conversations when I’m not being mindful.

-So if you’re going to have a Type A megalomaniac or Senay, who’s the good looking guy who actually goes to the gym every day and everyone wants to be; then you’re going to need a facilitator.
+So if you’re going to have a Type-A megalomaniac or Senay, who’s the good-looking guy who actually goes to the gym every day and everyone wants to be, then you’re going to need a facilitator.
 Someone to keep mixing up the conversation if someone is dominating it, “Senay, that’s great stuff.
 From what Senay contributed are there new ideas that others of you may have?”
 OR “Richard, I appreciate your contribution, but now I really want to hear from others in the room for a while …a long while.”

 Don’t like it?
 Leave before we begin, because effective brainstorming means that everyone in the room is playing the game together.
 If you have quiet members or introverts (Engineers, Accountants, Computer Programmers, and other stereotypes that I can’t think of right now) in the group, sometimes it is best to introduce brainstorms with individual work prior to group brainstorming.

 If we’re solving the problem of a better alarm clock, then divide up some of the research ahead of time, I.e. someone interviews people about their alarm clock preferences, someone else researches Kickstarter for the latest innovations that will be coming onto the market, someone else researches the number of people who break their alarm clocks by throwing them against a wall (or is that just me?), someone researches a similar industry for potential ideas, et cetera.

 You have to have buy-in that everyone is willing to contribute because once you start that process you can’t realize that Brad isn’t participating and doesn’t really want to.
 Come on Brad, get in the game!
-What you do to bring people back into the process is to pose open-ended questions to the folks who are being quite, “Brad we haven’t heard from you for a little while, is there something you’re thinking on that might help us here?”
+What you do to bring people back into the process is to pose open-ended questions to the folks who are being quiet, “Brad we haven’t heard from you for a little while, is there something you’re thinking on that might help us here?”

 What you CANNOT do is force it.
 This happens in all kinds of subtle and horrible ways.
 It’s when Carol suggests that we should go around the room taking turns providing ideas.
 Maybe we could even have a talking stick so that way we don’t talk over one another.
 NO!
 No, no, no, no, no, no, no. Carol, you’re doing it wrong.
-This is Brain-STORMING, not Brain Spread-sheeting.

 I want people screaming ideas over top of each other, furiously scratching ideas on post-it notes because their hands can’t move as fast as their brains, and I want to see everyone building on each other’s ideas ( i.e. “Brad, that is a killer idea, but what if we added lasers?”)